nvsnkv/NVs.OccupancySensor/readme.md

 * update appsettings.json with the values you need
 * override the properties using environment variables
 #### Camera
 * `CV:Capture:Source` - the source for OpenCV capture.
-Required.
 Can be either integer value that identifies your local camera, file path or link to the stream.
-Defaul is _"0"_.
+Default is _"0"_.
 This value is used to create [EmguCV VideoCapture](http://www.emgu.com/wiki/files/4.4.0/document/html/961857d0-b7ba-53d8-253a-5059bb3bc1df.htm)
 * `CV:Capture:FrameInterval` - the timespan that defines how often application will request new frames from the camera.
-Required.
 Default is _100 milliseconds_
 #### Detection
 * `CV:Detection:Threshold` - a rational value between 0 and 1 that defines sensor sensitivity.
-Required.
-Bigger values leads makes detector less sensitive.
+Bigger values makes detector less sensitive.
 Default is _0.1_
 #### Image transformation settings
+These settings also impact detection quality.
+Changing them allows to find a right balance between performance, resource consumption and detection quality (I hope :))
+* `CV:Transform:ResizeFactor` - resize factor.
+Default is _0.5_
+* `CV:Transform:InputBlurKernelSize` - kernel size for median blur that would be applied before background subtraction.
+Must be odd number.
+Default is _5_
+* `CV:Transform:OutputBlurKernelSize` - kernel size for median blur that would be applied to foreground mask received from background subtraction.
+Must be odd number.
+Default is _5_
 #### MQTT
 Application uses MQTT.Net to build MQTT client.
 Please
 * `MQTT:ClientId` - the client identifier for MQTT client.
 Required.
 Does not have a default value
 * `MQTT:Server` - IP address or DNS name of MQTT server.
 Required.
 Does not have a default value
 * `MQTT:Port` - TCP port of MQTT server.
-Required.
 Default is _1883_
 * `MQTT:User` - username used to authenticate client on the server.
-Required.
 Does not have a default value
 * `MQTT:Password` - password used to authenticate client on the server.
-Required.
 Does not have a default value
 #### Startup
 * `StartSensor` - toggle to start sensor on startup.
-Optional.
 Default _False_
 * `StartMQTT` - toggle to start MQTT client on startup.
-Optional.
 Default _False_
 #### Logging
 This app uses Serilog to capture logs.
 Please refer to the documentation for [Serilog.Settings.Configuration](https://github.com/serilog/serilog-settings-configuration).
 Startup process gets logged to `startup.ndjson` file in the application working directory.
 Rolling interval is set to 1 day for this log.
 Application will keep last 10 startup.ndjson log files.
 These behaviour is hardcoded.